Blogs & Websites

 2. How do I know if lazy loading is working?

 You can check to see that a module is indeed being lazy-loaded with the Chrome developer tools.
-Open dev tools in Chrome by pressing Cmd+Option+i on Mac or Ctrl+Alt+i on PC and go to Network Tab.
+Open dev tools in Chrome by pressing Cmd+Option+i on Mac or Ctrl+Alt+i on PC and go to the Network Tab.

 3. Does lazy loading affect SEO?